awsdocs/aws-iot-docs/developerguide/thing-registry.md

 }
 ```

-You can use the ListThings command to search for all things that have an attribute with a specific value:
+You can use the ListThings command to search for all things that have an attribute with a specific value\.
+This command searches only searchable attributes\.

 ```
 $  aws iot list-things --attribute-name "wattage" --attribute-value "75"